oniony/TMSU/README.md

     $ sqlite3 -init misc/db-upgrades/0.0.9_to_0.1.0.sql ~/.tmsu/default.db
     $ tmsu repair

-  * 'files' command no longer finds files that inherit a tag from the file- system on-the-fly unless run with the new --recursive (-r) option.
+  * 'files' command no longer finds files that inherit a tag from the file system on-the-fly unless run with the new --recursive (-r) option.
 New --directory (-d) and --file (-f) options to limit output to just files or directories.
 In addition the new --top (-t) and --leaf (-l) options show the